 Surely we have a kind of democracy already?

-Does the construction of the United Kingdom, essentially a trading arrangement between Scotland and England, provide a model for democracy that allows both to flourish sufficiently for the population of both nations to achieve equality of opportunity and happiness in their daily lives?
+Does the construction of the United Kingdom, essentially a trading arrangement between Scotland and England, provide a model for democracy that allows the population of both nations to achieve equality of opportunity and happiness in their daily lives?

-If as unionists claim, in fact, they keep insisting, that we do enjoy full democracy, a hell of a lot of people in Scotland and England do not believe it.
+If as unionists claim in answer to Scotland’s complaints we do enjoy full democracy, a hell of a lot of people in Scotland and England do not believe it.

 In what way do people think democracy is eroded?